 >> Click here for the most up to date prices at Holiday Inn Plovdiv <<

-Plovdiv is one of the most beautiful cities in Bulgaria to visit, and is definitely worth exploring for more than a day.
+Plovdiv is one of the most beautiful cities in Bulgaria, and is definitely worth exploring for more than a day.
 If you’re planning on visiting Plovdiv as part of a day trip from Sofia though, it really is one of the best places to visit in Bulgaria so it will be worth your time.
-There are plenty more unique places in central Bulgaria to explore if you can fit them into your schedule, but if you’re only in this region of the Balkans for a short period, make sure Plovdiv is on your list!
+There are plenty more unique places in central Bulgaria to explore if you can fit them into your schedule.
+If you’re only in this region of the Balkans for a short period, there are a lot of great things to do in Plovdiv that you simply cant miss.

 Have you been fortunate enough to explore Plovdiv before?
-We’re hoping to plan a return trip when the weather is better, so please let me know any other recommendations you have!
-You can also follow my travels on Instagram too!
+We’re hoping to plan a return trip when the weather is better, so please let me know of any other recommendations that you have.
+You can also follow my travels on Instagram!